 Selected Publications

-- Michael Casiano, “‘The Pot’: Criminalizing Black Neighborhoods in Jim Crow Baltimore,” in Nicole King, Joshua Davis, and Kate Drabinski (eds.), Baltimore Revisited: Stories of Inequality & Resistance in a U.S. City (New Brunswick: Rutgers University Press, 2019), pgs.
-37-51.
+- Casiano, Michael. “‘The Pot’: Criminalizing Black Neighborhoods in Jim Crow Baltimore.”
+In Baltimore Revisited: Stories of Inequality & Resistance in a U.S. City, edited by P. Nicole King, Joshua C. Davis, and Kate Drabinski, 37-51.
+New Brunswick, NJ: Rutgers University Press, 2019.

 Courses